keyouk/ior-check/README.md

 -Download both files and save them in a folder of your choice.
 Mine are both saved under ~/Documents/scripts.

--Open the .sh file and make sure the cd command is taking you to the folder where your .csv file was saved.
+-Open the .sh file and make sure the cd command points to where your .csv file was saved.

--Create an alias that sources the .sh file and save.
+-Create an alias called ior that sources the .sh file and then save it.
 For example:

 alias ior 'source ~/Documents/scripts/ior.sh'